Solar and batteries can power the world

 https://github.com/nworbmot/solar-battery-world/blob/main/defaults.csv

 The model is based on model.energy but without the hydrogen storage.
-It is optimised with free generation for the final 10/5/1% then the costs are added back on top.
+It is optimised with free backup generation for the final 10/5/1% then the costs are added back on top.
 This allows the user to easily increase the investment or fuel cost for the backup, since this is the most uncertain part of the costing.

-For example, if the solar-battery system on its own costs 50 €/MWh for (100-x)% coverage, where x=10,5,1, then you add for the backup per €/MWh:
+Once you have the optimisation result, you can add the backup costs separately.
+For example, if the solar-battery system on its own costs 50 €/MWh for (100-x)% coverage, where x=10,5,1, then you add for the backup per €/MWh (assuming enough backup capacity to cover the entire load):

 investment cost * (annuity factor + FOM) / 8760 + fuel cost * x / efficiency